henry11244/Portfolio/README.md

 ## About The Project

-This project is meant to showcase a sample of my past projects as well as work experience.
+This is just a fun page to show a few of my projects.
+The profile was created using react to modulize each section.
+I hope you like it! 😃

 <p align="right">(<a href="#top">back to top</a>)</p>